Haqimzuhari/mvcstack/README.md

 MVCSTACK using [AlpineJS](https://github.com/alpinejs/alpine) as default javascript framework.

 ## Default Fonts & Icons
-1. MVCSTACK using google font `Karla` for sans and `Lora` for serif as default font-family.
+1. MVCSTACK using google font `Karla` for sans, `Alegreya` for serif, `Fira Code` as mono as default font-family.
-2. MVCSTACK using `Material Icons` as default icon family
+2. MVCSTACK using `Feather Icon` as default icon family

 ## Simple but reliable
 #### Easy access model